Ahmed5641/Virtual-Currency-Exchange/README.md

    Users can buy virtual currencies at current market rates.
 This involves selecting a currency, specifying the amount, and executing the purchase.
 #### - Selling Virtual Currencies:
    Users can sell virtual currencies they own, based on current market rates.
+   For Buying and Selling, Developing a chatroom where users can exchange cryptocurrency by engaging in chat, sharing insights, and securely posting and messaging their crypto wallet's public keys.

 # Milestone 1.0